 If you think you need help with this, in other words, you KNOW that what you offer is brilliant, but you struggle to articulate what’s good about your business, or to create web pages or content that concisely explain it to your prospects, we can help.
-Find out more about how our process works by visiting our Who & What Service page, this service encompasses the first 4 steps of the process above and brings total clarity so that you can start to get the message out there.
-Or, drop me a line to find out more, my email address is email@example.com
+Find out more about how we do this work by visiting our page about The Illumination Lab, this service encompasses the first 4 steps of the process above and brings total clarity so that you can start to get the message out there.
+Or, drop me a line to find out more, my email address is firstname.lastname@example.org

 It’s so important to get this right, usually you only get one opportunity to share your brilliance – make sure it’s as easy to understand as a fancy car reversing itself into a parking space.